What is a Cobot?

 The Centre is supported by an advisory board of industry, government and academic leaders.

 The Advisory Board ensures the Centre considers key current and emerging issues, delivers economic value for Australia and maintains a strong strategic focus.
-The Advisory Board is led by Dr Sue Keay, CEO of Queensland AI.
+The Advisory Board is led by Dr Sue Keay, Chair of Robotics Australia Group.

 The Centre’s governance structure also includes an Industry Partner board, Program Board, Executive committee and the Open Innovation Network.